 However, given how often market forces change, it can be difficult for project managers to stay updated while juggling other on-site responsibilities.
 AI-based software can help close this information gap by alerting business leaders to sudden changes in regulations or costs.
-Software also helps identify areas of inefficiency within the project.
+Construction budgeting software also helps identify areas of inefficiency within the project.

 4. You can improve decision making through effective data collection.

 Construction sites generate a lot of information daily.
 This data gives managers insight into how things are playing out on-site, and how they compare with initial plans for the project.
 However, a significant portion of this data is often not collected or is wasted.
 This is the direct result of inefficient data collection at construction sites.